Epstein survivors implore Congress to act as push for disclosure builds

 But with Trump sending a strong message and Republican leadership moving forward with an alternative resolution, Massie was left looking for support from at least two more Republicans willing to cross political lines.
 It would take six GOP members, as well as all House Democrats, to force a vote on their bill.
 And even if that passes the House, it would still need to pass the Senate and be signed by Trump.

-Still, the survivors saw this moment as their best chance in years to gain some justice for what had been done by Epstein, who died in as New York jail cell in 2019 while facing sex trafficking charges.
+Still, the survivors saw this moment as their best chance in years to gain some justice for what had been done by Epstein.
+One survivor, Chauntae Davies said that she remembered feeling powerless when she saw how Epstein was connected to some of the most rich and powerful people in the world.
+Davies said she once traveled to Africa with Epstein on a trip that included former President Bill Clinton and other notable figures.

+“He bragged about his powerful friends, including current President Donald Trump.
+It was his biggest brag, actually,” Davies said.

+Now, the women say it's time to reveal a full accounting of everyone involved or complicit in Epstein's behavior.
+Several of them are compiling a list of people who may have been involved, but are still deliberating whether to release that publicly, fearing potential repercussions.

 “Justice and accountability are not favors from the powerful.
 They are obligations decades overdue” Jess Michaels, a survivor who said she was first abused by Epstein in 1991, told the rally on the Capitol lawn.
 “This moment began with Epstein’s crimes.
 But it’s going to be remembered for survivors demanding justice, demanding truth, demanding accountability.”